 One of the things you must do on a day trip to Gibraltar is to make it to the top of the rock.
 You can drive, get the cable car or hike.
 Since you’re reading my blog I’m going to assume you like hiking!
 In which case, check out these options below!

-If you’re keen to learn more about the history of the Rock of Gibraltar then be sure to check out this tour where you’ll see the main attractions and learn loads!
+If you’re keen to learn more about the history of the Rock of Gibraltar then be sure to check out the Rock of Gibraltar tour here where you’ll see the main attractions and learn loads!

 Hike the Mediterranean Steps